pypilot/pypilot/README.md

                       includes automatic 2d/3d calibration and alignment of magnetic sensors
                       * useful for testing the imu (gyros) or even just reading gyros

-`pypilot_sensors`    -- test sensor inputs only
-                       reads nmea0183 from serial ports or from tcp connections, and multiplexes the output to both nmea0183.
-                       listed on tcp port 20220 by default
-                       * convert and multiplex nmea0183 data

 `pypilot_servo`   --   use to test or verify a working motor controller is detected,
                       can be used to control and calibrate the servo